ggulaman/booking-room/README.md

 ### Deployment
 Netlify is used for Automatic Deployment, which connects netlify with this github repo.
-When a PR is merged on this repo, it triggers a build on Netlify UI container.
+When a PR is merged on this repo, it triggers a built on Netlify UI container.

 ## Deployment Steps
 ##### Running on local testnet